-\section{The Mirror Map}
+\section{The mirror map}

 Thus far in our example from Section~\ref{s:statespace}, we have shown that the specified A- and B-models have $24$ basis elements with the same number of elements for each bidegree.
 While this in itself would be sufficient for claiming that they are isomorphic, we aim to create a canonical map which will better demonstrate which elements on one side correspond to elements on the other.
 In particular, we expect that this map will exchange narrow and broad sectors.
-This follows the map given by Krawitz \cite{Kr} for A- and B-models built from abelian groups.
+This follows the map given by Krawitz~\cite{KrThesis} for A- and B-models built from abelian groups.
 This isomorphism between A- and B-models is known as the \emph{mirror map}.
 Before we describe the mirror map in general, we will illustrate with our example from Section~\ref{s:statespace}.

-\begin{example} We will continue with the same A- and B-models as in Examples~\ref{eg:AStateConstruction} and \ref{eg:BStateConstruction}.
+\begin{Example} We will continue with the same A- and B-models as in Examples~\ref{eg:AStateConstruction} and~\ref{eg:BStateConstruction}.
 To begin constructing the mirror map, we will first look at the part of the map that is already laid out for us by matching the $4$ elements on either side with unique bidegree.

 This illuminates $2$ more corresponding elements: